FlexMeasures/flexmeasures/documentation/features/scheduling.rst

 -----------------

 The ``flex-context`` is independent of the type of flexible device that is optimized.
-With the flexibility context, we aim to describe the system in which the flexible assets operate.
+With the flexibility context, we aim to describe the system in which the flexible assets operate, such as its physical and contractual limitations.

-The full list of flex-context fields is as follows:
+The full list of flex-context fields follows below.
+For more details on the possible formats for field values, see :ref:`variable_quantities`.

 .. list-table::